tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 layout: "post"
 title: "The International 2018: A Practical Guide to All 18 Teams"
 date: "2017-09-04 08:08"
-summary:    The minimum information you need to know before talking to a Dota player this August.
+summary:    The bare minimum information you need to know before talking to a Dota player this August.
 feature-img: "img/ti8teams/ti8header.png"
 ---